krptn/flaskExample/README.md

 Some of this code was taken from [Google's WebAuthn tutorial on Glitch](https://glitch.com/edit/#!/webauthn-codelab-start?path=README.md%3A1%3A0).

 This code was modified from these sources to work with Krypton's Auth Backends.
-These include changing auth URLs, and base64 decoding, and modifying links on the webpage.
+These include changing auth URLs, base64 decoding/encoding, and modifying links on the webpage.

 Here are the original copyright notices: